suicide to Hope T4F

 Read our suicide to Hope information sheet, including information on suicide to Hope, its alignment with the zero-suicide initiative, and the results from participant feedback.

 suicide to Hope aligns strongly with best practices for clinical care.
-Read our clinical alignment guide to see how it corresponds to the US National Action Alliance for Suicide Prevention’s clinical workforce training guidelines.
+Read our suicide to Hope Clinical Workforce Guidelines to see how it corresponds to the US National Action Alliance for Suicide Prevention’s clinical workforce training guidelines.

 There are several important factors to consider as you decide whether becoming a suicide to Hope facilitator is the right path for you.
 These include the Training for Facilitators process, your commitments as a facilitator, and the competencies required in order to be an effective facilitator.
 The suicide to Hope T4F Essential Information sheet includes additional details on these topics.
 Please review it carefully before proceeding to the application.

-To apply for the T4F, please download the application form, complete it, and send it to [email protected] You will receive a response within five days indicating whether your application has been approved, at which point you can proceed to register for the T4F.
+To apply for the T4F, please download the application form, complete it, and send it to [email protected] Note that the application form is posted when we have the next Training for Facilitators posted.
+You will receive a response within five days indicating whether your application has been approved, at which point you can proceed to register for the T4F.

 The cost of participating in a suicide to Hope T4F is $2470 plus applicable taxes—a typical price for a three-day interactive seminar.
 For more information on how LivingWorks reinvests financial returns from our training, please see the LivingWorks FAQ.
 The registration cost includes: